memeguerrini/Project-One/README.md

 <div>Jon Wood</div>

 <h3>Project Scope</h3>
-<p>What makes a popular song popular?
+<p>What makes a popular song popular on Spotify?
 We will explore a data set from spotify comprised of songs and their popularity along with various meta data about the song to see what (if any) correlations exist between popularity and other aspects of how a song is composed and interprited.</p>

 <h3>Data Set</h3>
 <p>https://www.kaggle.com/sashankpillai/spotify-top-200-charts-20202021/version/2</p>